Mutuba/CSV-User-Importer/README.md

 ### Potential Improvements:

 - Enhanced Constraints: Consider additional constraints or rules for password complexity if further security enhancements are deemed necessary.

+## Contributing

+- Contributions are welcome!
+Please open an issue or submit a pull request with any improvements or bug fixes.

+## License

+-This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- Cloudinary for image and file storage.
+- Sidekiq for background job processing.
+- Turbo Rails for real-time updates.
+- StimulusJS for frontend interactions.
+- activerecord-import gem for bulk import and streaming updates, fetching created and failed records with error messages. [link](https://github.com/zdennis/activerecord-import)